nash403/static/README.md

-# static
-Repo which hosts all my public static files
+This is my repo which hosts all my public static files.